 - They may not be the most ideal for people with small kitchens as these are large machines and take up a lot of space.

-- They create a loud grinding noise while making your coffee and this might be irritating for a lot of people.
+- They create a loud grinding noise while making your coffee, which might irritate many people.

 - You may need to put in some extra work when it comes to cleaning and maintaining them.
 This may not be for everyone.